ayushsinha12/ayushsinha12/README.md

 </h2>

 <p align="center">
-    software developer who has a knack for learning new concepts.<br>
+    software developer who has a knack for learning.<br>
     studying computer science with a focus in AI at <b>northeastern university</b>.
 </p>